DataShades/ckanext-files/docs/usage/use-in-code.md

 In most cases, storage only needs a location of the file object to read it.
 So, if you don't have `result` generated during the upload, you still can read the file as long as you have its location.
-But remember, that some storage adapters may require additional information, and the following example must be adapted depending on the adapter:
+But remember, that some storage adapters may require additional information, and the following example must be modified depending on the adapter:

 ```python